Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Donner is described as the most powerful of the reindeer.
 Donner's name means “thunder” in German.
 Donner is the oldest of the reindeer and is placed at the front.
 He is harnessed alongside Blitzen closest to the sleigh where their strength is needed the most.
 Don't be surprised if you see his name spelled Donder in some documents.

 Do people notice your power and recommend you to be the leader of the group?
 If so, then you are a Donner.
-You are equip to lead the group and help others who are not as strong as you are.
+You are equipped to lead the group and help others who are not as strong as you are.

 Blitzen is the fastest reindeer on the sleigh team.
 We just learned that Donner is the German word for "thunder."
 Well, Blitzen is the German word for “lightning.”